 Rule 144A offerings.
 The JOBS Act similarly directs the SEC to modify Rule 144A under the Securities Act to provide that securities sold under Rule 144A may be offered to persons other than QIBs, including by means of general solicitation and advertising, so long as the securities are only sold to persons reasonably believed to be QIBs.
-Notwithstanding this change, publicity will remain a matter of concern in a concurrent Rule 144A/Regulation S offering unless the SEC modifies the Regulation S prohibition against "directed selling efforts," which to a certain extent parallels the existing prohibition against "general solicitation and general advertising" in Regulation D.
+While the JOBS Act makes no reference to "direct selling efforts" under Regulation S, which would call into question the ability to undertake a Rule 144A offering in the United States while engaging in general solicitation or general advertising, concurrently with a Regulation S placement offshore, the SEC Staff has stated informally that the SEC staff believes that footnote 64 to the Regulation S adopting release should permit an issuer to take advantage of Rule 144A as modified without losing the benefit of Regulation S for the offshore tranche.
+That footnote provides that legitimate selling activities made in connection with the sale of securities in compliance with Rule 144A will not result in directed selling efforts.

 Practical impact.
-These publicity amendments could radically change the way private companies and private funds communicate with investors and raise capital, with the possibility of broad-based advertisements in print, radio, television and online.
+These amendments could radically change the way private companies and private funds communicate with investors and raise capital, with broad-based advertisements in print, radio, television and online now permissible.
 As a practical matter, the impact may be less dramatic, at least in the near term.
 Issuers of securities will remain subject to the general antifraud provisions of the securities laws, including Rule 10b-5, and may be reluctant to assume the additional risk that broad-based advertising implies.
 In addition, given that the ultimate participants in an offering must all be accredited investors or QIBs, it may not be cost-effective for funds and private companies to engage in broad-based advertising and solicitation for offerings.